 To allow GH actions to connect to your VPC and Cloud SQL, you need to meet the following requirements:

-• IAM service account JSON with the Cloud SQL Client role.
+role.
 This value should be stored as a secret for the Github Action.
 It is important to only add the necessary roles and avoid any administration roles.
-For example, the service account should not have the ability to edit the database configuration.
+For example, the service account should not have the ability to edit the database configuration. - The Cloud SQL database needs to have a public IP, but it does not require any firewall rules to expose the server to the internet.

 Action steps